vegaprotocol/documentation/docs/concepts/trading-on-vega/market-lifecycle.md

 Suspended markets are in auction.
 Depending on the type of suspension, the auction call period may have a defined end (but can be extended) or may be indefinite until the required conditions are met.
 The auction is uncrossed as part of the transition back to the active state and normal trading.

 ### Enters suspended state
-- Price or liquidity monitoring triggers suspension
+- Price monitoring triggers suspension

 ### What is and isn't possible
 - Liquidity providers can submit, amend, or cancel commitments